toloco/frame/README.md

 FRAME.js
 ===============================================================================
-Ajax and modals pattern, enjoy the power of google+ like navigation
+Ajax and modals pattern with pushState update, enjoy the power of google+ like navigation

-Ajax load into a main div and updates browser history Ajax load modal
+Ajax load into a main div and updates browser history with pushState Ajax load modal
 Open in new tab will work if you take care